shivaallala/Bank-Marketing-Term-Deposit-Subscription-Prediction/README.md

 ### Project Overview:

-In this Project, our goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+In this Project, our goal is to compare the performance of the classifiers, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 We will utilize a dataset related to marketing bank products over the telephone.

 ### Background: